 The area previously known as the 'International Terminal' or 'Terminal A' was constructed in 1996 along with a 60,000-square-foot Federal Inspection Service (FIS) facility.
 The FIS was expanded in 2004 and 2005 to accommodate international traffic growth.
 This area is depicted on Figure 2-18 and Figure 2-19 and encompasses approximately 209,000 square feet of conditioned space (approximately 93,000 and 116,000 square feet on its first and second floors respectively).
 As is depicted in Figure 2-18, the majority of its first level consists of US Customs and Border Protection (USCBP) offices and the FIS Immigrations and Naturalizations processing areas.
 Another large portion of the first level consists of a new baggage claim area which provides three baggage claim islands.
-The baggage claim area is the only portion of the first level which does not require security screening or clearance and is accessible to the public.
-Other elements of the first level of this area consist of airline offices, pilot lounge and dispatch, duty free warehouse, and various storage space.
+The baggage claim area is the only portion of the first level of this area consist of airline offices, pilot lounge and dispatch, duty free warehouse, and various storage space.
 Ground handling personnel offices are also located in a 2,600-square-foot space on the first level of the terminal pier directly underneath Gates 7 and 8.
 The first level also consists of approximately 45,500 square feet of covered, secured, unconditioned space primarily used for GSE storage and baggage processing functions.